 BVG Route Planner:

-If you would like to enhance your German experience and be able to fluently navigate your way through public transport in Berlin, check out our range of German courses here.
+If you would like to enhance your German experience and be able to fluently navigate your way through public transport in Berlin, check out our range of German courses in Berlin.